Skip to Main Content

 Though Indiana has enacted a few gun safety policies, it has unacceptably weak gun laws overall.
 State lawmakers must do more to protect their constituents.

 Indiana was one of the earliest states to enact a type of extreme risk protection order law, which allows courts to temporarily suspends individuals’ access to firearms if they demonstrate significant risk of violence or self-harm.
-In 2020, Indiana had the 17th-highest gun death rate in the country and exported crime guns at the 11th-highest rate.
-To save lives from gun violence, Indiana could require a background check for all firearm sales, invest in community violence intervention programs, and strengthen protections for victims of domestic violence and violent hate.
+In 2022, Indiana had the seventeenth highest gun death rate among the states.
+In an average year, 1,111 people die from gun violence in the state.
+That means that someone dies from gun violence every 8 hours.
+Fifty-seven percent of those deaths are gun suicides, and 40% are gun homicides.

 What Indiana Does Well